ISL-INTELLIGENT-SYSTEMS-LAB/.github/profile/README.md

   <img width="460" height="300" src="https://github.com/ISL-INTELLIGENT-SYSTEMS-LAB/.github/assets/78773029/f90d7f2f-1d96-4333-9637-3b988f92104e">
 </p>

-# ISL - INTELLIGENT SYSTEMS GROUP
+# ISL - INTELLIGENT SYSTEMS LAB
 The vision of the Intelligent Systems Laboratory (ISL) is to solve problems in use-inspired Artificial Intelligence and Cybersecurity.
 ISL provides an experimental environment for development, modeling and testing using advanced approaches.
 The ISL is part of the